babincc/flutter_workshop/README.md

 ## Skeleton Code

-By clicking [here](skeleton_code#readme), you can view and download skeleton or starter code for a new Flutter project.
+By clicking [here](my_skeleton#readme), you can view skeleton or starter code for a new Flutter project.

 ## Plug-Ins